Search

 US Highway 395 runs for 767-miles from San Diego to the Oregon state line, with all but 87 miles of it in California.
 It begins in Hesperia and runs through the Mojave Desert (the driest of all North American deserts).
 Then it enters into the Owens Valley, which, at 4,500 feet above sea level (ASL) is flanked by the Sierra Nevada to the west and the White and Inyo Mountains to the east.
 Peaks on both sides rise above 14,000 feet ASL making this one of the deepest valleys in the United States.

 Just beyond Bishop the road begins to climb alongside the Sierra Nevada with its highest point at 8,138 feet in altitude at Conway Summit in Mono County.
 The road passes four summits on its journey northward then at Topaz Lake it dips into Nevada for 87 miles.
-After one final summit pass, Simee Dimeh Summit, the road exits the mountains and follows the receding escarpment of the sierra and into the urban areas of Carson City, Reno and Sparks.
+After one final summit pass, Simee Dimeh Summit, the road exits the mountains and follows the receding escarpment of the Sierra and into the urban areas of Carson City, Reno and Sparks.

 Returning to California US Highway 395 runs through Sierra, Lassen and Modoc Counties, serving the towns of Susanville, Ravendale, Termo, Madeline and Likely.
 At New Pine Creek, CA alongside the eastern shore of Goose Lake it enters Oregon and continues north to the Canadian border.

-The land of est is here in the Owens Valley between Lone Pine and Bishop.
+The “Land of -Est” is here in the Owens Valley between Lone Pine and Bishop.
 In just 60 miles along this splendid route you will find a world of adventure and fascination.
 You may find your …est!

 Start: Eastern Sierra Interagency Visitor Center (mile 0)